agnibhu-1902/quote-generator/README.md

 # quote-generator
-Generate and tweet random quotes from famous authors.
+Generate and tweet random quotes from famous personalities.

 ### Link